pdimens/harpy/haplotagdata.md

 !!!

 ### Read length
 Reads must be at least 30 base pairs in length for alignment.
-The `trim` module removes reads <50bp.
+The `qc` module removes reads <50bp.

 ### Compression
 Harpy generally doesn't require the input sequences to be in gzipped/bgzipped format, but it's good practice to compress your reads anyway.